 - Most clients are not aware that the SEC will typically have a minimum of two SEC enforcement attorneys on their side, and frequently they will add a SEC litigator and an SEC accountant.
 Specifically, most regulatory defense law practices will designate one or occasionally two experienced securities lawyers to a defense case.
 This is especially obvious if a firm has only one or two SEC attorneys in total.
-At our firm, we assign a staff of three veteran defense lawyers to work on our SEC regulatory defense cases: two expert securities attorneys, one of which is a civil litigator, and one veteran securities criminal defense litigator.
+At our firm, we assign a staff of three veteran SEC attorneys in Chicago to work on our SEC regulatory defense cases: two expert securities attorneys, one of which is a civil litigator, and one veteran securities criminal defense litigator.
 Frankly, a well-qualified single SEC defense attorney, is no match for two SEC enforcement attorneys on the other side of the table.
 Imagine a tennis game with one professional player on one side of the net and two professional players on the other.
 The side with two pro players will almost always win.

 - The challenge for small firms, however, is that they quite simply don’t have sufficient staff to allow them to devote two securities lawyers and a securities criminal defense attorney a client’s case.
-In contrast, midsize and large firms will almost always use two or three SEC lawyers in defense matters, but unless you are rich and unless you enjoy paying too much, the total bills at the end of the representation will be shocking.
+In contrast, midsize and large firms will almost always use two or three SEC litigation lawyers in defense matters, but unless you are rich and unless you enjoy paying too much, the total bills at the end of the representation will be shocking.
 The reason for legal billing “sticker shock” is that midsize and large SEC law firms typically bill between $600 and $1300/ hour, and they are generally not typically very efficient or conservative with their billing.

 - Because we are a boutique firm in the Midwest, and we don’t have New York or California law firm bill rates, and because we pride ourselves in not overcharging our clients, your cost of representation will be similar to that of a well-qualified small to midsize law firm’s total billing.
 However, our representation will meet or exceed the capability of the most well recognized small, midsize and large law firms.